 Async Task Queuing for Batches in Archival Digitization

-A production-grade queue architecture relies on a message broker to serialize batch manifests, distribute payloads across worker nodes, and track execution states.
-The diagram below shows how a producer enqueues a batch manifest to the broker, which fans work out across a parallel worker pool and routes failures to a quarantine queue.
+A production queue relies on a message broker to serialize batch manifests, distribute payloads across worker nodes, and track execution state.
+The producer never runs preservation work itself — it validates a manifest, persists it, and returns immediately, leaving the broker to fan the payload out to whichever workers have free capacity.
+The diagram below shows a producer enqueuing a batch manifest, the broker distributing tasks across a parallel worker pool, and failures routing to a quarantine queue rather than being dropped.

 The broker distributes parallel tasks to the worker pool; failed jobs are routed to a quarantine queue rather than dropped.